Skip to main content

 42%

-• The game is a light and casual experience, making it suitable for players looking for a fun way to pass the time.
+• The game is a light and casual experience, making it a good option for a fun pass-time.

 • It features interesting historical anecdotes about Alcatraz, adding an educational element to the gameplay.

-• The gameplay is straightforward and easy to learn, making it accessible for younger audiences or casual gamers.
+• The gameplay is straightforward and easy to learn, making it accessible for younger players.

 • story